Thinking of selling your Toronto condo? Read on to find out what you need to know to sell your condo for top dollar.

 - Exposure Matters (whether the unit faces south, north, east or west) will impact value

-- Good Layouts are Valuable– Buyers will pay more for layouts with more useable space rather than lots of hallways or a big foyer
+- Good Layouts are Valuable– Buyers will pay more for layouts with more usable space rather than lots of hallways or a big foyer

 - Corner units are worth more than non-corner units